Disclosure

 Anatomy

-is composed of three components:
+A complete Disclosure is composed of three components:

 All three components are standalone and composable.